ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This structure includes the following:

 * Information used to bind the aggregate result to the query.
-For fixed-size tasks, this includes the batch ID assigned to the batch by the Leader.
+For fixed_size tasks, this includes the batch ID assigned to the batch by the Leader.
 The indicated query type MUST match the task's query type.